mayRhee218/mayrhee218.github.io/_tabs/about.md

 I like reading books(related to software or not), and drawing.
 Also like to meet people and learn or teach new things.

+## Timeline
+2025.02 - : Master of Computing, Australian National University
+2022.12 - 2024.06 : Worked as a frontend devloper in Kurly (Korea)
+2021.07 - 2022.06 : Samsung Software Academy for Youth (Projects)